 One tray for every cat in your household, plus one extra ideally should be placed in different discreet locations away from food.
 This doesn’t mean that each cat will automatically choose their own tray but it will give a general sense that there is plenty of choice.
 These trays can be covered or open but it is important that the areas they are located represent a place of safety where the cats don’t feel vulnerable.
 A regular cleaning regime is essential, removing faeces and urine soiled litter at least once a day and cleaning the entire tray weekly.
 Some cats find polythene tray liners unpleasant, particularly if they spend a lot of time scraping in the tray, as this could result in them getting their claws caught in the liner.
 Litter deodorants can also introduce a strong alien smell into the tray, so you may find your cat prefers a well maintained tray without any added fragrance.

 Cats need to scratch to maintain their claws and mark their territory.
 If provisions are not made for this then cats will scratch items of furniture.
 Scratching posts should be as tall as possible to allow your cat to scratch vertically at full stretch.
 Panels can be attached to walls at the appropriate height if space is at a premium.
-Some cats prefer to scratch horizontal surfaces so a variety of scratching areas should be provided. (link to choosing and using scratching posts).
+Some cats prefer to scratch horizontal surfaces so a variety of scratching areas should be provided.
+(Click here for more information about how to choose and use a scratching post)

 Many cats enjoy the company of their own species, under the right circumstances, and some sources of advice actively encourage owners to acquire more than one cat when keeping them indoors.
 However problems can arise when the individuals reach social maturity (usually between the ages of eighteen months and four years) and find themselves competing for limited resources within a territory that is relatively small.
 These problems can potentially be minimised by providing plentiful resources in the home and keeping the appropriate number of cats for the size of property.
 A commonly quoted formula to calculate the appropriate number of resources is ‘one per cat in the household plus one extra, placed in different locations’.
 There is no formula for the recommended number of cats per square metre floor space but common sense should prevail.
 Keeping seven cats in a two-bedroom flat for example is asking for trouble!
 Townhouses also represent a uniquely challenging environment for cats with the narrow staircases leading to each floor becoming areas where conflict can often occur.